Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Experiments

-We introduce short names for each permutation of WS-DETR with our techniques from Sections \ref{sec:likelihood} and \ref{sec:sparsity}. ``Base'' refers to our model with the objectness regularization of \cite{ZWP+20}; ``Sparse'' refers to ``Base'' with added sparsity; ``Joint'' refers to ``Base'' with joint probability estimation only; and ``Full'' refers to ``Joint'' with added sparsity.
+For brevity, we introduce short names for each permutation of WS-DETR with our techniques from Sections \ref{sec:likelihood} and \ref{sec:sparsity}. ``Base'' refers to our model with the objectness regularization of \cite{ZWP+20}; ``Sparse'' refers to ours with sparsity and objectness regularization; ``Joint'' refers to ours with joint probability estimation only; and ``Full'' refers to ours with sparsity and joint probability estimation.

-In Table \ref{tab:fsod}, we detail the performance of our model on each FSOD-200 split against the state-of-the-art WSOD knowledge transfer baseline of~\cite{ZWP+20} and a supervised DETR upper bound.
-The addition of either our joint probability technique or sparsity boosts mAP by 14.7 points over WS-DETR Base, achieving a new state-of-the-art performance by 8 mAP.
-While the method of~\cite{ZWP+20} loses 15 mAR during weakly supervised training, our WS-DETR approach gains 2.5 mAR relative to the class-agnostic pretrained model.
+We then train our WS-DETR with class-agnostic proposal generator and class-aware weights initialization on each FSOD-200 split.
+In Table \ref{tab:fsod}, we detail the performance of our model against the state-of-the-art baseline of \cite{ZWP+20} and a supervised DETR upper bound.
+The addition of either our joint probability technique or sparsity boosts mAP by nearly 15 points over WS-DETR Base, achieving a new state-of-the-art performance by 8 mAP.
+This suggests that, for WS-DETR, regularization by itself is insufficient for transferring objectness knowledge learned from the source dataset to the downstream WSOD task.
+In particular, as we show in the next section, our joint probability technique is critical to prevent overfitting to distinctive classification features.
+Additionally, while the method of \cite{ZWP+20} loses 15 mAR during weakly supervised training, our WS-DETR gains 2.5 mAR relative to the class-agnostic pretrained model.